imoledebayo/LITA-DATA-ANALYSIS/README.md

 - subscription data set

 ## PROJECT AIM
-To analyze data in other to achieve insightful information like
+To analyze data in other to achieve insightful information like:
 - Total revenue made from each region
 - Total revenue by products
+- highest-selling product by total sales value.
 - Most sold product
+- Monthly and quarterly sales
 - Top subscription plan
 - Top customers
 - Product with low sales